jonnonz1/nz-statute-book/acts/public/2004/maori-fisheries-act-2004.md

     (iii) a mandated iwi organisation; or
     (iv) an entity within Te Ohu Kai Moana Group; and (b) on the terms and conditions that the Court thinks fit, so long as the quota shares are not vested other than in a mandated iwi organisation or an entity within Te Ohu Kai Moana Group.
-(3) In the case of a breach of sections 161 to 168 or rules made under section 176, the Illegal Contracts Act 1970 does not apply.
+(3) In the case of a breach of sections 161 to 168 or rules made under section 176, subpart 5 of Part 2 of the Contract and Commercial Law Act 2017 does not apply.

 ### Subpart 3 — Exceptions to application of subpart 2